Overview

 Video

-- How: Host your video, and then reference the url using the <video> HTML tag.
+- How: Host your video, and then reference the URL using the <video> HTML tag.
 OR, consider using a thumbnail with a play button that links to the video on your website.

 - Cons: Most email clients do not support embedded videos, so recipients may not see them.
 Large video files can also impact load times and deliverability.